Skip to contentSkip to navigation

 How to recession-proof your communications

-The last couple of years have been challenging for business.
-Not only have we faced a global pandemic and the invasion of Ukraine, with resulting supply chain disruptions, shortages of workers and, more recently, high rates of inflation and rising interest rates, now we find ourselves on the brink of the first real global recession in 13 years.
+Recent years have been challenging for business.
+Not only have we faced a global pandemic and the invasion of Ukraine, with resulting supply chain disruptions, shortages of workers and, more recently, high rates of inflation and rising interest rates; now we find ourselves on the brink of the first real global recession in 14 years.

-Household budgets are being tightened and corporate revenues are down.
+Household budgets are being tightened under the burden of weakening purchasing power and record levels of personal debt.
+Corporate revenues are down.
 Employees and investors are nervous.
 Businesses are trimming expenses and putting major investments on hold.

 In this challenging environment, how should businesses communicate?

-While businesses may be tempted to remain tight-lipped about challenges and spending cuts, a more transparent approach is preferable.
-Acknowledge the economic challenges you face and explain your approach to navigating expected rough waters.
+While businesses may be tempted to remain tight-lipped about difficulties and spending cuts, a more transparent approach is preferable.
+Acknowledge the economic challenges you face and explain your approach to navigating rough waters.
 Through clear explanations, you will instill confidence among your stakeholders and build a climate of trust.

 Even if your financial straits are dire and your business needs to restructure, open channels of communication remain essential.
-For more on this topic, click here.
+For advice on communication during a restructuring, click here.

 Investors (and stock analysts) wish to see that the company in which they have invested (or that they follow) is capable of sustaining operations through difficult times.

 Long-term thinking is warranted.
 Workers will remember how their employer treated them in tough times.
 That emotional response reflects your employer brand.
 Engaged employees are loyal employees.
 You must not downplay the severity of a recession, but rather explain what you are doing to surmount it.
-Through your words and actions, demonstrate what differentiates you from other employers.
-An open approach will create a climate of trust within your team.
+Through your words and actions, you can demonstrate what differentiates you from other employers.

-Customers must not be forgotten.
-Even if they are tempted to cut down on personal spending, that is no excuse to cut communication with them.
+Customers communication is essential.
+Even if your clients are cutting down on their spending, that is no excuse for you to cut communication with them.
 Explain why you’ve had to raise prices.
-Maintain a dialogue with your clientele.
-While they may have tightened their budgets, as soon the economy recovers, they will prove loyal and resume purchasing from you, rather than your competitors.
+While they may have tightened their budgets, once the economy recovers, they will prove loyal to you, as a vendor who maintained an ongoing dialogue with them, and will resume purchasing from you, rather than your competitors.

 Never forget that communication is a two-way street.
 Listening to your customer base is at least as important as speaking to it.
 Dialogue need not be costly.
-Social media channels permit businesses to take the pulse of their followers and to respond to customer concerns in real time.
+Social media channels allow businesses to take the pulse of their followers and respond to customer concerns in real time.

 Strategic communications for tough economic times

 Position your executives through regular publication of thought-leadership pieces.
-This will position your company as the go-to resource for information in your industry.
+Your company will be seen as the go-to resource for information about your industry.
 Show leadership by being a conversation starter.
+Remain top-of-mind.

 In these challenging economic times, internal and external communications will require skill, a deep understanding of the complex issues at play, and sensitivity.
 From one end of the country to the other, NATIONAL’s team of experts can help you navigate through changes.